x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

    - Sending mail from your on-premises servers to Microsoft 365 or Office 365

-     You need to create a connector to support the scenario "Sending mail from your on-premises servers to Microsoft 365 or Office 365" if any of the following scenarios apply to your organization:
+     Create a connector to support the scenario "Sending mail from your on-premises servers to Microsoft 365 or Office 365" if any of the following scenarios apply to your organization:

    - Your organization is authorized to send mail on behalf of your client, but your organization doesn't own the domain.
 For example, contoso.com is authorized to send email through fabrikam.com, which doesn't belong to contoso.com.

    - Your organization relays non-delivery reports (NDRs) to the internet through Microsoft 365 or Office 365.

    - The MX record for your domain, contoso.com, points to your on-premises server, and users in your organization automatically forward messages to email addresses outside your organization.
 For example, kate@contoso.com has forwarding enabled, and all messages go to kate@tailspintoys.com.
 If john@fabrikam.com sends a message to kate@contoso.com, by the time the message arrives at Microsoft 365 or Office 365, the sender domain is fabrikam.com and the recipient domain is tailspin.com.
-Neither the sender domain nor recipient domain belongs to your organization.
+The sender domain and recipient domain don't belong to your organization.

      To create the connector, choose the first option in the connector creation wizard on the **How should Microsoft 365 or Office 365 identify email for your email server** screen, as shown in the below two screenshots, for New EAC and Classic EAC, respectively.